staff bios

 Tanner Pruitt studied creative writing at the University of Virginia and the Iowa Writers' Workshop, and works in corporate strategy at Everlaw, a litigation software company.
 He lives in San Francisco.

-Kieron Walquist [he/they] is a queer, neurospicy poet and visual artist from mid-Missouri.
-He holds an MFA from Washington University in St. Louis and is currently a PhD candidate at the University of Utah.
-Their work is found / forthcoming in Best New Poets, The Missouri Review, Oxford American, Third Coast, and elsewhere.
+Aishwarya Sahi is a poet and translator from Patna, India.
+She holds an MFA from the University of Houston and is currently pursuing a PhD in English at the University of Utah.
+Her work has appeared or is forthcoming in Prairie Schooner, The Cincinnati Review, Blackbird, Los Angeles Review of Books, and elsewhere.

 Xueyi Zhou was born and raised in Foshan, a city of manufacturing in Guangdong, China.
 Her fiction has appeared or is forthcoming in AGNI, Guernica, Southeast Review, Waxwing, Passages North, Chestnut Review, Tahoma Lit Review, AAWW The Margins, Best Small Fictions 2022 and more.
 Her recent honors include a fiction longlist in Disquiet Prize 2024, a finalist in Black Warrior Review Flash Contest in both 2022 and 2023, a shortlist for the winter Oxford Flash Fiction Prize 2023, a Best of Net nomination for poetry, and more.
 Her poetry has appeared in BOOTH (runner-up of 2022 Beyond the Margins Prize) and Frontier Poetry.
 Her writing has been supported by Lighthouse Writers Workshop and Kenyon Review Writers Workshop.
 She served as Editor at Witness magazine 2023-2024 and she is a prose reader at Chestnut Review.
 She holds an MFA from the University of Nevada, Las Vegas, and She is currently pursuing her PhD in creative writing at the University of Utah.
 Find her at xueyizhou.com.